 Open the detailed description >>#3.
 Take Advantage of Online Education

-If you’re a practicing physical therapist, though. there are some affordable additional education options you can try online, such as:
+As a physical therapist, you're required to complete formal education.
+If you're a practicing physical therapist, though, there are some affordable additional education options you can try online, such as:

 - Free APTA Continuing Education Courses.
 As a non-member, APTA allows you to complete 3 hours of physical therapy continuing education for free, while members have additional free education options.